Meta-automatic Sequences: Acknowledgments

 \section{Acknowledgments}

-Claude Opus 4.6 (Anthropic) was used as a computational assistant, in particular for exploring the factor-complexity functions of $\mathcal{Q}$, $\mathcal{M}_{2}$, and $\mathcal{M}_{1}$ of Section~\ref{sec:complexity} and guessing the formulas, and systematically investigating variants of the recursions as in Section \ref{Appendix}, which allowed us to select $\mathcal{Q}$, $\mathcal{M}_{1}$, and $\mathcal{M}_{2}$ as three sequences of particular interest for our purposes.
+The authors thank the anonymous referee for a careful reading of the manuscript and for helpful suggestions.
+The authors also thank Gandhar Joshi for independently testing the Walnut files.
+Claude (Anthropic) was used as a computational assistant, in particular for exploratory computations, for suggesting candidate formulas later checked by independent scripts, and for checking consistency between the manuscript, the Python script, and the Walnut files.
+The mathematical content, the proofs, and the final wording are the authors' own.
 The first author thanks Jean-Paul Allouche, Karl Dilcher, and Jeffrey Shallit for useful feedback related to this paper.

 \hrule

 2020 {\it Mathematics Subject Classification}: Primary 11B85; Secondary 68Q45, 68R15.

 \emph{Keywords: } automatic sequence, nested recurrence, Thue--Morse sequence, DFAO, binary sequence.